urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

 template = "doc.html"
 +++

-In the last lesson we look at some useful bits and pieces that are used as boilerplate in most agents.
+In the last lesson we look at a couple of useful things used as boilerplate in most agents.
 Now we're going to get into the guts of how agents work, and start looking at what the agent arms do.
 The first thing we'll look at is the agent's state, and the three arms for managing it: `on-init`, `on-save`, and `on-load`.
 These arms handle what we call an agent's "lifecycle".

 ## Lifecycle

 An agent's lifecycle starts when it's first installed.
 At this point, the agent's `on-init` arm is called.
-This is the _only_ time its `on-init` arm is ever called - its purpose is just to initialize the agent.
+This is the _only_ time `on-init` is ever called - its purpose is just to initialize the agent.
 The `on-init` arm might be very simple and just set an initial value for the state, or even do nothing at all and return the agent core exactly as-is.
 It may also be more complicated, and perform some [scries](/docs/arvo/concepts/scry) to obtain extra data or check that another agent is also installed.
 It might send off some `card`s to other agents or vanes to do things like load data in to the `%settings-store` agent, bind an Eyre endpoint, or anything else.
-It all depends on the needs of a particular agent.
+It all depends on the needs of your particular application.
 If `on-init` fails for whatever reason, the agent installation will fail and be aborted.

 Once initialized, an agent will just go on doing its thing - processing events, updating its state, producing effects, etc. At some point, you'll likely want to